 Skip to Content

-Pseudogout is a joint disease that can cause attacks of arthritis.
-Like with gout, crystals form in the joints.
-But in pseudogout, the crystals are not formed from uric acid.
+Calcium pyrophosphate dihydrate (CPPD) arthritis is a joint disease that can cause attacks of arthritis.
+Like gout, crystals form in the joints.
+But in this arthritis, the crystals are not formed from uric acid.

-Because the symptoms are similar, pseudogout can be misdiagnosed as:
+Because the symptoms are similar, CPPD arthritis can be confused with:

 Permanent joint damage can occur without treatment.

 There is no known way to prevent this disorder.
-However, treating other problems that may cause pseudogout may make the condition less severe, and may help prevent it from developing in patients who don't already have it.
+However, treating other problems that may cause CPPD arthritis may make the condition less severe.

 Regular follow-up visits may help prevent permanent damage of the affected joints.

 Edwards NL.
 Crystal deposition diseases.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 273.